 - any other offenses that have an element involving a sexual act or sexual conduct with another (and that are not considered Tier II or Tier III crimes).
 Examples presumably include:

-A Nevada attempt under NRS 193.330 or Nevada conspiracy under NRS 199.480 to commit any of the aforementioned crimes also qualifies as a Tier 1 offense.
+An attempt (NRS 193.330) or conspiracy (NRS 199.480) to commit any of the aforementioned crimes also qualifies as a Tier 1 offense.
 In addition, Tier 1 crimes include the following if they are sexually motivated:

 Note that people convicted of similar crimes in another state or jurisdiction will be categorized as Tier 1 offenders if they ever travel or move to Nevada.7

 5. What are the penalties for failing to register?